D-Molloy/react-gift-giver/README.md

 ## About

 A simple React app bootstrapped with create-react-app.
-Mainly built to use Jest and Enzyme to learn more about TDD/BDD.
-A simple React app bootstrapped with create-react-app.
-Mainly built to use Jest and Enzyme to learn more about TDD/BDD.
+Built to use Jest and Enzyme to learn more about TDD/BDD.
 A full suite of tests with complete coverage is included.

 ## Getting Started